 Before she became a guide for Rick Steves, Sarah had already traveled to 50 countries around the world.
-Now that she lives in Italy and guides our Best of Italy, Heart of Italy, Village Italy, and Venice-Florence-Rome tours, she finds herself staying closer to home for work and her travels.
+Now that she lives in Italy and guides our Best of Italy, Best of South Italy, Heart of Italy, Village Italy, Venice-Florence-Rome, and Best of Tuscany tours, she finds herself staying closer to home for work and her travels.
 Her favorite trips combine spectacular landscapes, vibrant cities, and something new to learn about a place's history and culture.
 That sounds a lot like what a Rick Steves tour has to offer!

 What brought you to Italy?